 1. Switch to a Renewable Energy Contract

 As roughly 27% of carbon emissions come from electricity generation, switching to a renewable energy contract at home or for your business will make a big difference.
-Globally most of our energy is still generated through fossil fuels, but this is quickly changing as in the UK our renewable energy use surpassed fossil fuel for the first time in 2019.
+Globally most of our energy is still generated through fossil fuels.
+This is quickly changing as in the UK our renewable energy use surpassed fossil fuel for the first time in 2019.
 Be careful when evaluating suppliers as not all green energy contracts are equal.

 2. Manage Travel Carefully

-If you own a business, you can encourage staff to work from home more often as this will reduce your organisation’s carbon footprint and potentially the amount of office space you require.
+If you own a business, you can encourage staff to work from home more often.
+This will reduce your organisation’s carbon footprint and potentially the amount of office space you require.